Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 You can also hold multiple annual events, as long as the combined cost of the events is no more than £150 per head each year.

 Businesses must have an Economic Operations Registration and Identification (EORI) number to move goods between Great Britain and other countries.
-It is a mandatory part of a customs declaration and is necessary to report and pay VAT as well.
+It is a mandatory part of a customs declaration and is necessary to report and pay import and export VAT as well.

 Businesses offering services to customers in the EU and not goods, do not need an EORI number.